jonashackt/crossplane-training/06-testing-compositions.md

 > 📝 It is not always needed to really create resources on AWS through out our tests.
 It might be enough to just check if the Managed Resources are rendered correctly.

 To get the Crossplane AWS Provider to render the Managed Resources without real AWS connectivity, we use the trick [described here](https://aaroneaton.com/walkthroughs/crossplane-package-testing-with-kuttl/) and create a `Secret` without actual AWS creds.
-You find it in the file [`upbound/provider-aws/config/non-access-secret.yaml`](upbound/provider-aws/config/non-access-secret.yaml):
+You need to create the file [`upbound/provider-aws/config/non-access-secret.yaml`](upbound/provider-aws/config/non-access-secret.yaml):

 ```yaml
 apiVersion: v1